 The Duke Transmission Provider participates in the SERTP through which transmission facilities and non-transmission alternatives may be proposed and evaluated.
 This regional transmission planning process develops a regional transmission plan that identifies the transmission facilities necessary to meet the needs of transmission providers and transmission customers in the transmission planning region for purposes of Order No. 1000.
 This regional transmission planning process is consistent with the provision of Commission-jurisdictional services at rates, terms and conditions that are just and reasonable and not unduly discriminatory or preferential, as described in Order No. 1000.
-Nothing herein precludes the Duke Transmission Provider from building new transmission facilities located solely in its local footprint and/or that are not submitted for regional cost allocation purposes (RCAP) pursuant to Section 25.

-This regional transmission planning process satisfies the following seven principles, as set out and explained in Order No. 1000: coordination, openness, transparency, information exchange, comparability, dispute resolution, and economic planning studies.
-This transmission planning process includes at Sections 4.3 and 19 the procedures and mechanisms for considering Transmission Needs driven by Public Policy Requirements, consistent with Order No. 1000.
-"Transmission Needs" are defined herein as the Duke Transmission Provider's physical transmission system delivery capacity requirement that it must fulfill on a reliable basis to satisfy long-term (i.e., one year or more) firm transmission commitment(s) whether driven in whole or in part by public policy requirements or economic or reliability considerations.
-Such commitments consist of Transmission Customers' long-term Service Agreements under the Tariff and the firm transmission capacity required to serve the long-term delivery service requirements of Native Load Customers.
-This transmission planning process provides at Section 8 a mechanism for the recovery and allocation of planning costs consistent with Order Nos.
+This regional transmission planning process satisfies the following seven principles, as set out and explained in Order No. 1000: coordination, openness, transparency, information exchange, comparability,2 dispute resolution, and economic planning studies.
+This transmission planning process includes at Sections 4.3 and 19 the procedures and mechanisms for considering transmission needs driven by Public Policy Requirements, consistent with Order No. 1000.
+Transmission needs consist of the physical transmission system delivery capacity requirements necessary to reliably and economically satisfy the load projections; resource assumptions, including on-system and off-system supplies for current and future native load and network customer needs; public policy requirements; and transmission service commitments within the region.
+3 This transmission planning process provides at Section 8 a mechanism for the recovery and allocation of planning costs consistent with Order Nos.
 890 and 1000.
 This regional transmission planning process includes at Section 22 a clear enrollment process for public and non-public utility transmission providers that make the choice to become part of a transmission planning region for purposes of regional cost allocation.
-This regional transmission planning process subjects enrollees to cost allocation if they are found to be Beneficiaries of new transmission facilities selected in the regional transmission plan for purposes of cost allocation.3
+This regional transmission other Sponsors will engage in such activities.
+Accordingly, this Attachment N-1 only establishes the duties and obligations of the Duke Transmission Provider and the means by which Stakeholders may interact with the Duke Transmission Provider with respect to regional planning through the SERTP Process described herein.
+The term "Stakeholder" as used in this Attachment N-1 means any party interested in the Southeastern Regional Transmission Planning Process, including but not limited to transmission and interconnection customers, generation owners/development companies, developers of alternative resources, or state commissions.